sjbennett123/polarlarp/content/rules/rulebook/_index.md

 If your character is older, you may have to think of a reason why your character is only second level.
 For example, perhaps you have been a farmer or a trapper for many years and now you have been kicked out of the family / evicted from your farm / mistreated by an evil bad guy / stirred into action by some injustice and now after all those years have decided to become an adventurer.

 So go to it!
-Write an interesting character history and see how much more fun NERO will become.
+Write an interesting character history and see how much more fun NERO becomes.

 ### Character Profile Questions